Piecewise Deterministic Sampling for Constrained Distributions: Numerics and discussions

 For simulation, we create a synthetic dataset by generating $10^4$ data points from a $5$-dimensional multinomial distribution with a random probability vector $p$ (which is given in Section \ref{app:LDA_details}).
 The parameters of the Dirichlet prior are $\alpha_i=0.1$ for all $i$.
-The dataset is then divided into $50$ batches of equal size.

-We evaluate the performance of MZZS, MBPS and the MZZ-SS algorithms compared to MLAa \eqref{eq:MLD}, MLAm \eqref{eq:MLAm} as well as their stochastic versions SMLAa and SMLAm.
-For MZZ-SS, as discussed in Section \ref{sec:subsampling}, we use a control variate with reference point being the mode of the push-forward $e^{-V}$.
+We evaluate the performance of MZZS, MBPS and the MZZ-SS algorithms compared to MLAa \eqref{eq:MLD}, MLAm \eqref{eq:MLAm} and MAMLA as well as their stochastic versions SMLAa and SMLAm.
+For MZZ-SS, as discussed in Section \ref{sec:subsampling}, we use a control variate with reference point being the mode of the push-forward $e^{-V}$, while in addition we use mini-batches of size $200$.
 We will measure the cost of each algorithm in terms of epochs where an epoch denotes the equivalent cost of a full pass through the data.
-For MZZS, MBPS, MLAa and MLAm, one iteration involves one gradient evaluation, which corresponds to one epoch.
+For MZZS, MBPS, MLAa, MLAm and MAMLA, one iteration involves one gradient evaluation, which corresponds to one epoch.
 On the other hand, MZZ-SS, SMLAa and SMLAm use a subset of the data at every iteration and therefore we can perform several iteration for the cost of one epoch.
-All the algorithms are run for $2.5\times 10^5$ epochs (More details on implementation in Appendix).
+All the algorithms are run for $2.5\times 10^5$ epochs (More details on implementation in Appendix \ref{app:LDA_details}).
 For MZZS, MBPS and MZZ-SS, once the skeleton is constructed, we generate $2.5 \times 10^5$ samples keeping track of the cost.

 Once the samples from each algorithms are obtained, we compute the running relative error in the standard deviation of the first component as a function of the number of epochs and the results are summarised in Figure \ref{fig:LDA-full}.
-For the distribution $\pi$, the true standard deviation of the first component is $\sigma_{\text{true}}=4.26\times10^{-3}.$ As we can observe in Figure \ref{fig:LDA-full}, both MLAa and MLAm converge faster than MZZS and MBPS to their respective limiting behaviour but demonstrate significant bias.
-As expected, MZZS and MBPS have vanishing bias.
+For the distribution $\pi$, the true standard deviation of the first component is $\sigma_{\text{true}}=4.26\times10^{-3}.$ As we can observe in Figure \ref{fig:LDA-full}, both MLAa and MLAm converge faster than MZZS, MBPS and MAMLA to their respective limiting behaviour but demonstrate significant bias.
+As expected, MZZS and MBPS have vanishing bias and converge faster than MAMLA.
 SMLAa converges faster than MLAa but show higher levels of bias.
 In contrast, MZZ-SS converges faster than MZZS but remains unbiased.
-Since the constant $L_V^L$ does not exist (see details in Section \ref{app:Rel-Lip}) we plot the error for different step sizes $\Delta t \in \{(L_V)^{-1}, (2L_V)^{-1}, (5L_V)^{-1}\}$.
+Since the constant $L_V^L$ does not exist (see details in Section \ref{app:Rel-Lip}) we plot the error for both MLAm and SMLAm with step size $\Delta t = (10L_V)^{-1}$.